 Improve Email Deliverability: Insights and Best Practices That Really Work

-To help you deliver your legitimate email messages to the recipients’ Inboxes, I’ve created the list of best email practices, delivery scenarios, and recommendations you can implement today.
+To help you deliver your legitimate email messages to the recipients’ Inboxes, I’ve created a list of best email practices, delivery scenarios, and recommendations you can implement today.

-Let’s start by examining what determines email deliverability and what you should consider as a sender or online marketer:
+Let’s start by examining the factors that determine your sender reputation and email deliverability and what you should consider as a sender or online marketer:

-If you are sending to many dead addresses on your list, this is an indicator to receivers that you have a purchased or harvested list (thus, you may be a spammer), or you are not managing your list properly.
+If you are sending to many dead addresses on your list, this is an indicator to receivers that you may have a purchased or harvested list or you are not managing your list properly.

 These are addresses (in some cases a domain) that have been set up by anti-spam organizations and some ISPs to identify spammers.
 They have never been signed up to receive any messages.
 Typically, spam trap addresses are posted on websites to be “harvested” by malicious senders.